MGunes72/ids-blockchain/docs/REPORT.md

-# Intrusion Detection and Blockchain Logging System
+# Blockchain-Based Intrusion Detection System: Securing Alert Logs with Ethereum

 ## 1. Introduction
 This project presents a real-time Intrusion Detection and Logging System that combines **Snort IDS**, **PostgreSQL** for storage, and **Ethereum blockchain** for secure alert logging.
 The system simulates a network using **Mininet**, detects malicious behavior using Snort, stores alerts in PostgreSQL, and securely hashes and logs alerts to a smart contract using a **Golang middleware**.
 An admin can compare the alert hashes from on-chain smart contract with hashing the alerts from postgresql database.